Everything you need to know about Shooting and Developing Pushed or Pulled Film

 Reasons to Push or Pull Film

 Push – Low light and shutter speed not suitable for handheld photos.
-Low light is this is most common reason people push.
+Low light is the most common reason people push.
 As a guide, when shooting handheld with an SLR, it’s best to keep your shutter at or above 60th of a second.
 With a rangefinder, you want to stay at or above a 30th of a second shutter speed—for anything lower you should either use a tripod or push your film a stop or two.

 Push – Creative effects – Pushing is a fun way to change the look and many people push B&W and color film to get more contrast and increased grain – the more you push it the more contrasty and grainy your photos will be.
 Color film will have more saturation and possible color shifts.